brandur/sorg/content/articles/postgres-reads.md

 current LSN so that when a replica starts to consume the WAL, it knows where to start.

 {{Figure "A replica being initialized from base backup and consuming its primary's WAL."
-(NewImgSrcAndAlt "/assets/images/postgres-reads/replicas-and-wal.svg" "A replica being initialized from base backup and consuming its primary's WAL.")}}
+(ImgSrcAndAlt "/assets/images/postgres-reads/replicas-and-wal.svg" "A replica being initialized from base backup and consuming its primary's WAL.")}}

 There are a few ways for a replica to consume WAL.
 The first is "log shipping": completed WAL segments (16 MB